MikeR94/CI-Project-Milestone-1/README.md

     ![FavIcon Issue](assets/readme-images/favicon-issue-image.png)

-     * After implementing the favicon, the console error had disappeared<br /><br />
+     * After implementing the favicon, the console error had disappeared.<br /><br />

     ![FavIcon Solved](assets/readme-images/favicon-solved-image.png)

     ### HTML Validation

-    * After putting the website through [HTML Validation](https://validator.w3.org/), I was presented with the following errors<br /><br />
+    * After putting the website through [HTML Validation](https://validator.w3.org/), I was presented with the following errors below:<br /><br />

     ![Frameborder Error](assets/readme-images/frameborder-error-image.png)

-    * It said that the frameborder attribute on the iframe element ID is obsolete so after removing the frameborder attribute in the HTML code, it returned with no errors<br /><br />
+    * It said that the frameborder attribute on the iframe element ID is obsolete so after removing the frameborder attribute in the HTML code, it returned with no errors.<br /><br />

     ![Frameborder Solved](assets/readme-images/html-validation-image.png)

     ### Form 404

-    * When testing the form, I noticed that when the users click the submit button it will re-direct them to another page and display the below error <br /><br />
+    * When testing the form, I noticed that when the users click the submit button it will re-direct them to another page and display the below error: <br /><br />

     ![Form 404 Error](assets/readme-images/form-404-error-image.png)